Weed Withdrawal Anxiety: Understanding the Panic and How to Cope

 A panic attack is what happens when your already-overactive anxiety system crosses a threshold and your brain interprets the anxiety itself as a threat.
 Your heart races, which makes you more anxious, which makes your heart race faster, which makes you more anxious.
 It is a feedback loop that escalates rapidly to a peak of terror.

-Budney and colleagues documented anxiety escalation, including panic-level responses, as a core feature of cannabis withdrawal in their 2003 study published in the Journal of Abnormal Psychology.
-This remains one of the foundational papers in cannabis withdrawal research.
+Budney and colleagues documented anxiety escalation, including panic-level responses, as a core feature of cannabis withdrawal in their 2003 study published in the Journal of Abnormal Psychology.[2]
+A comprehensive review of cannabis withdrawal syndrome confirmed that anxiety is among the most clinically significant symptoms, with severity varying by gender and usage patterns.[6]

 Panic attacks during withdrawal are not dangerous.
 They feel like you are dying, but you are not.
 They peak within about 10 minutes and resolve within 20 to 30 minutes.
 They cannot hurt you.
 Knowing this in advance is one of the most effective tools for getting through them, because the fear of the panic attack itself is often what sustains it.